 Saxon Lords & Hunting Lords

-The Mortimer part of the place-name stems from the Lords of the Manor, the Mortimer family, the Earls of March from Wigmore in Herefordshire.
-They were given the manor shortly after the Norman Conquest and held it throughout the middle ages.
-Hugh Mortimer probably spent some time there, as he was a great patron of Reading Abbey and his heart was buried there after his death in 1227.
+The Mortimer part of the place-name stems from the lords of the manor, the Mortimer family, the Earls of March from Wigmore in Herefordshire.
+They were given the manor shortly after the Norman Conquest and held it throughout the Middle Ages.
+Hugh Mortimer probably spent some time there, as he was a great patron of Reading Abbey, where his heart was buried after his death in 1227.
 His brother, Ralph, established the right of free warren to hunt hares, rabbits, pheasants and partridges at the manor in 1230 and created a large park around it at about the same time.
-The King gave him some deer from Savernake Forest with which to stock it, so Mortimer may have held sporting parties here when at Court in Windsor.
+So Mortimer may have held sporting parties there when at the royal court in Windsor.
 In 1250, his widow, Princess Gwladys of Gwynedd, was certainly given permission to keep her hunting dogs at Stratfield.
-However, the rest of the family appear not to have made much use of the manor and it was eventually leased out to the Bishop of Winchester for a 'rose rent'.
-Even so, it’s just possible that Edmund Mortimer, the 3rd Earl of March, may have stayed here prior to his wedding.
-He was married, at Reading Abbey in 1359, to Princess Philippa, only daughter and sole heiress of Prince Lionel of Antwerp, Duke of Clarence, Earl of Ulster and third son of King Edward III.
-It was through this lady that their descendant, King Edward IV successfully claimed the English Throne during the War of the Roses.
+The manor was, however, eventually leased out to the Bishop of Winchester.
+Even so, it is just possible that Edmund Mortimer, the 3rd Earl of March, may have stayed there prior to his wedding.
+He was married, at Reading Abbey in 1359, to Princess Philippa, only daughter and sole heiress of Prince Lionel, Duke of Clarence, the third son of King Edward III.

-For a short period in the early 14th century, the manor was confiscated from the great rebel, Roger Mortimer, the 1st Earl of March, by King Edward II.
-It was during this period that a Royal stud farm was established at the Manor Farm, adjoining the manor house.
-In 1330, there were four foals there and three big cart horses: 'Ellen' was black with a white star on her forehead, 'Cesse' was dun with a similar star, 'Cappe' was chestnut coloured.
-By 1336, there were six colts, twelve carthorses and nineteen warhorses, one given by Sir John Brocas of Clewer, the man in charge of all the Royal studs.
-These beasts would have fought in the Hundred Years War during the King's attempt to claim the French Throne.
-It was probably wound up at the beginning of the next century.
+For a short period in the early 14th century, the manor was confiscated from the great rebel, Roger Mortimer, the 1st Earl of March, by King Edward III.
+It was during this period that a royal stud farm was established at the Manor Farm, adjoining the manor house.
+The horses bred there would have fought in the Hundred Years' War during the King's attempt to claim the French Throne.
+It was probably wound up at the beginning of the following century.

 During the Tudor period, the manor was one of the minor lands granted to each of the wives of Henry VIII in turn (save for Anne of Cleves).
-In 1535, the keeper, Lord Sandys, had cause to complain of illegal hunting in the park at Stratfield by Thomas Trapnell, the brother-in-law of Sir Thomas Englefield of Englefield House.
+In 1535, the park keeper, Lord Sandys, had cause to complain of illegal hunting in the park at Stratfield by Thomas Trapnell, the brother-in-law of Sir Thomas Englefield of Englefield House.
 When he sent his brother to investigate, he was attacked and injured by Trapnell and his six servants.
-So Sandys wrote to the King for redress but whether he got it or not is unclear.
+Sandys wrote to the King for redress but whether he got it or not is unclear.

-On 2nd February 1787, an old labouring man from Stratfield Mortimer, called William Billimore, was brutally murdered on the local Common by two idle and degenerate lads from Ufton Nervet who wanted some money to spend at the Reading Fair!
-They bludgeoned the poor man with a lead weighted club and took his pocket watch, but were too flustered to search properly for his money.
-They escaped to Harehatch and then Maidenhead, where they sold the watch, but were captured when they decided to return home.
-They were tried at the Reading Assizes and condemned to death, being hanged on a piece of land on Mortimer Common, but just within Ufton parish, and now called Gibbet Piece.
+On 2nd February 1787, an old labouring man from Stratfield Mortimer, called William Billimore, was brutally murdered on the local common by two idle lads from Ufton Nervet who wanted some money to spend at the Reading Fair.
+They bludgeoned the poor man with a lead weighted club and took his pocket watch but were too flustered to search properly for his money.
+They escaped to Hare Hatch and then Maidenhead, where they sold the watch, but were captured when they decided to return home.
+They were condemned to death at the Reading Assizes and hanged at Gibbet Piece (which is just within Ufton parish) on Mortimer Common.